 The goals of the exam are to evaluate (1) skills at finding and identifying species within the designated taxonomic group and (2) knowledge of taxonomic characters and habitats of species from the region that are listed as rare, threatened, or endangered.

-The exam will consist of two parts, a field test and a written test.
+The macrolichens exam consists of two parts, a field test and a written test.